LLNL/units/docs/introduction/testing.rst

 19.  `test_google_units` run some checks to ensure support for many units supported by google unit translation
 20.  `test_math` run some tests on the extra mathematical operations found in `units_math.hpp`
 21.  `test_siunits` run some tests of SI specific units and prefixes
+22.  `examples_test_windows` test interference or conflicts with any windows headers of MACROS, *only runs on windows*
+23.  `test_r20`  test the recommendation 20 library for conversions and consistency
+24.  `test_complete_unit_list` run test on a full listing of units